Latin liturgical rites: Anglican Use (Divine Worship)

 On 9 November 2009, Pope Benedict XVI established a worldwide provision for Anglicans who joined the church.
 This process set up personal ordinariates for former Anglicans and other persons entering the full communion of the Catholic Church.
 These ordinariates would be similar to dioceses, but encompassing entire regions or nations.
 Parishes belonging to an ordinariate would not be part of the local diocese.
 These ordinariates are charged with maintaining the Anglican liturgical, spiritual and pastoral traditions, and they have full faculties to celebrate the Eucharist and the other sacraments, the Liturgy of the Hours and other liturgical functions in accordance with the liturgical books proper to the Anglican tradition, in revisions approved by the Holy See.
 This faculty does not exclude liturgical celebrations according to the Roman Rite.

 The Personal Ordinariate of Our Lady of Walsingham was set up for England and Wales on 15 January 2011; the Personal Ordinariate of the Chair of Saint Peter for the United States and Canada on 1 January 2012; and the Personal Ordinariate of Our Lady of the Southern Cross for Australia on 15 June 2012.
 As of 2017 it was decreed that all parishes in the United States established under the Pastoral Provision be transferred to the Ordinariate.
-Bishop Steven Lopes of the Personal Ordinariate of the Chair of Saint Peter has requested that terms such as "Anglican Use" and "Anglican Ordinariate" be avoided, saying "Our clergy and faithful do not like being called Anglican, both because this is insensitive to actual Anglicans, and because it is a subtle way of suggesting that their entrance into full communion is less that total.
+Bishop Steven Lopes of the Personal Ordinariate of the Chair of Saint Peter has requested that terms such as "Anglican Use" and "Anglican Ordinariate" be avoided, saying "Our clergy and faithful do not like being called Anglican, both because this is insensitive to actual Anglicans, and because it is a subtle way of suggesting that their entrance into full communion is less than total.
 We are Catholic in every sense."

-Algonquian and Iroquoian Uses

-Also called "Indian Masses", a number of variations on the Roman Rite developed in the Indian missions of Canada and the United States.
-These originated in the 17th century, and some remained in use until the Second Vatican Council.
-The priest's parts remained in Latin, while the ordinaries sung by the choir were translated into the vernacular (e.g., Mohawk, Algonquin, Micmac, and Huron).
-They also generally featured a reduced cycle of native-language propers and hymns.